slatedocs/slate/source/includes/_endpoint-dataset.md

 * Derived variables will be exported with their values, without their functional links.

 Some format-specific properties and options:

+The result of the POST response is either:

+* A 200 response with a JSON object in the body indicating a progress resource that can be monitored for the export's completion.
+* A 302 response redirecting directly to the download if the export has finished.

+For both types of responses, the "location" header is set to the location for the download, whether completed or not.
+Besides looking for a 100 percent completion with progress requests, the user may also look for a non-404 response on this location.

 ###### SPSS